Pan Roasted Corn

 The sweet and roasted flavor pairs well with just about everything and this skillet roasted corn recipe is great for the hot summer when it’s too hot to grill outside and fresh corn is in season!

 Corn is one of those foods that just tastes better when it’s roasted!
 It has a delicious, deep flavor with a hint of sweetness!
+If you like roasted vegetables, try my roasted Butternut squash with Apple Butter glaze!

 Smoky and sweet, this roasted corn side dish pairs well with just about everything from purple hull peas to fried catfish!
 Here’s how to pan roast corn canned, frozen or fresh corn- indoors with a cast iron skillet.